DanielHe4rt/basement-mentorship/README.md

 - Bootstrap
 - jQuery

-and on the Admin side, we're running:
+and on the Admin side, we're running `FilamentPHP`.

-- FilamentPHP

-and this will be the stack until I decided to do something better (on user side).
+This will be the stack until I decided to do something better (on user side).

 ### Authenticatin